- Influenza Reporting Forms

 - Medical and Public Health Professionals

-Influenza (the flu) is a contagious respiratory illness caused by influenza viruses.
-It can cause mild to severe illness, and at times can lead to death.
-Some people, such as young children, older people, pregnant women and people with certain long-term health conditions, are at high risk for serious flu complications.
+Influenza (flu) is a contagious respiratory illness caused by influenza viruses.
+Symptoms can include fever, cough, sore throat, runny or stuff nose, muscle or body aches, headaches, chills and fatigue (tiredness).
+Some people may have vomiting and diarrhea.
+The flu can cause mild to severe illness, and at times can lead to hospitalization or death.
+Some people, such as older people, young children, and people with certain health conditions, are at high risk for serious flu complications.
+The best way to prevent the flu is by getting vaccinated each year.

 How to Protect Yourself